-ICE agent in Oregon arrested on sodomy charges
+ICE agent in Oregon arrested on sexual-abuse charges against a relative

 Most Read Nation & World Stories

-- California professor, writer of confidential Brett Kavanaugh letter, speaks out about her allegation of sexual assault
+- California professor, writer of confidential Kavanaugh letter, speaks out about her allegation of sexual assault

 - Labrador dog named Lucy saves Oregon man from sex conviction